-In order for a student to be identified as Gifted and Talented in Austin ISD, data from several quantitative and qualitative criteria are collected over a three-week period and reviewed by the campus GT Decision-Making Committee with no single criterion being weighted more than the other since ability and performance are equally important for the success of students receiving GT services.
+In order for a student to be identified as GT in Austin ISD, data from several quantitative and qualitative criteria are collected over a three-week period and reviewed by the campus GT Decision-Making Committee.

 Cognitive Abilities Test (CogAT)